 I almost forgot the bathroom!
 We have three bathrooms in this small house.
 Mine is the size of a closet, containing a stall shower, corner sink and toilet.
 There is no window.
 My grandparent’s bathroom was a full size room that was a bathroom.
 It had a claw foot tub, a toilet, a sink, a cupboard and a kerosene heater to warm up the room before baths.
 The window looked out on the neighbor’s house, but it wasn’t so close you could hear them talking.
 My cousin Dee Dee made up a story that the tub was magic and that it could go up through the ceiling somewhere magical, not the attic we knew was up there.
 They always used floating ivory soap for bath soap.
 I do too.
 And they used lava soap at the sink to get the grime off.
 It was a gritty gray soup.

 I was going through some old notebooks where I used to write during the 1990s.
 There are schedules, poems, story parts and sometimes journal entries.
-I was happy to find my memories of cars in my life and with a few additions, I find it fits the Car Prompt in The Book of Me Written By You.
+I was happy to find my memories of cars in my life.

 We didn’t own a car until I was 7.
 My mother went back to school to get her teaching certification when I was 5.
 When I was 7, she had her degree and was teaching at the school I attended.
 She brought a gray Ford.
 She always bought Fords because her father worked at Fords.
 My father’s family always bought Chevys.
 Why, I do not know.